nghiado06/nghiado06/README.md

 ### 🎯 My goals

-- 🚀 Become a strong embedded developer ready for real-world challenges
+- 🚀 Become a strong embedded and robotics developer ready for real-world challenges
 - 💼 Land internships at top-tier companies like **Bosch**, **ABB Robotics**,...
 - 🌍 Improve communication skills for international work environments